 Larmandier-Bernier is among the pioneers of biodynamic viticulture in Champagne.
 Always healthy ripe grapes are fermented with indigenous yeasts and matured in oak barrels.
 Spontaneous malo, no filtration and fining.
 Cuvee spends impressive 7-8 years sur lattes to gain its beloved complexity and depth.
 This bottle was disgorged by hand in June 2018 and dosed with 2g/l to Extra brut.

-Instagram: @wine_talks_club — a year ago
+Instagram: @wine_talks_club — 2 years ago

 It was wonderful to visit the @kostabrownewinery facilities in #sebastapol today.